maxstollmayer/rose-pine.omp/readme.md

 ## Usage

-It is assumed that you already have Oh My Posh installed as per its [documentation](https://ohmyposh.dev/docs) and that your terminal uses a [Nerd font](https://www.nerdfonts.com/).
-It is recommended that you use the relevant Rosé Pine variant for your terminal so that it matches the prompt; see [this list](https://rosepinetheme.com/themes/) under `Terminals`.
+Ensure that [Oh My Posh](https://ohmyposh.dev/docs) is installed and your terminal is configured with a [Nerd font](https://www.nerdfonts.com/).
+For a seamless appearance, we recommend using the corresponding Rosé Pine variant for your Terminal, which can be found in [this list](https://rosepinetheme.com/themes/) under `Terminals`.
+Follow the instructions below based on your shell.
+The examples provided use the standard Rosé Pine variant; adjust the `--config` value to match the variant of your choice."

 <details>
 <summary>bash</summary>

 Adjust the Oh My Posh init line in `~/.bashrc` (could be `~/.profile` or `~/.bash_profile` depending on your environment) by adding the `--config` flag with the Rosé Pine variant of your choice.
-For example the standard Rosé Pine variant:

 ```shell
 eval "$(oh-my-posh init bash --config 'https://raw.githubusercontent.com/maxstolly/rose-pine.omp/main/rose-pine.omp.json')"